jkaewprateep/Equation-simulations/README.md

 ##### Left side point degrades #####

+🧸💬 Initial setup from near to success, running with accelrates as the ball though from gunners.
 ```
 leftside_velocity_pt = int( next_pipe_dist_to_player_array  / 2 )
 ```

 ##### right side point degrades #####

+🧸💬 After this line we don't know what is behide we beleive acclerate of our power initail the ball with most effort.
 ```
 rightside_velocity_pt = int( next_pipe_dist_to_player_array  +
                         ( next_next_pipe_dist_to_player_array - next_pipe_dist_to_player_array ) / 2 )